DecisiveAI/staging-mdai-docs-v2/content/quickstart/pipelines.md

 1. From the [MDAI Example Config repo](https://github.com/DecisiveAI/configs/blob/main/synthetics/loggen_fluent_config.yaml), copy the `loggen_fluent_config.yaml` into your working directory.

+2. Install fluentd helm with your config you just copied to your working directory.
     ```
     helm upgrade --install --repo https://fluent.github.io/helm-charts fluent fluentd -f loggen_fluent_config.yaml
     ```

-2. Confirm that Fluentd is running in the default namespace.
+3. Confirm that Fluentd is running in the default namespace.

      ```
      kubectl get pods